tiburona/likhtik_scripts/spike_data_processing/documentation/analysis_config_reference.md

 ## Plots

 If you are plotting, your config must be a dictionary.
-It must include the key "data_opts", which must have as its value the data_opts dictionary.
+It must include the key "calc_opts", which must have as its value the calc_opts dictionary.
 It must also include the key "graph_opts".
-The data_opts dictionary must include the key "data_type" -- for instance, "psth", "mrl", etc.  This is the type of calculation you are doing.
-For right now it must also include the key "data_class" ("spike", "lfp", or "behavior").
+The calc_opts dictionary must include the key "calc_type" -- for instance, "psth", "mrl", etc.  This is the type of calculation you are doing.
+For right now it must also include the key "kind_of_data" ("spike", "lfp", or "behavior").

 ## Spreadsheets

-The config can be either a dictionary of the form `{"data_opts": {"data_type": "<data_type>", ...}}` or a list of data_opts dictionaries (`[{"data_type": "<data_type>", ...}, {"data_type": "<data_type>", ...}...]`).
+The config can be either a dictionary of the form `{"calc_opts": {"calc_type": "<calc_type>", ...}}` or a list of calc_opts dictionaries (`[{"calc_type": "<calc_type>", ...}, {"calc_type": "<calc_type>", ...}...]`).
 A list of
 dictionaries will include multiple types of data one spreadsheet.
-As described above, these "data_opts" dictionaries must have the data_class and data_type specified.
+As described above, these "calc_opts" dictionaries must have the kind_of_data and calc_type specified.

 ## Multiple analyses

-To learn more about configuration for analyses that need to iterate over multiple versions of `data_opts`, click [here](#configuring-more-than-one-type-of-calculation).
+To learn more about configuration for analyses that need to iterate over multiple versions of `calc_opts`, click [here](#configuring-more-than-one-type-of-calculation).

 # Spike Analyses #